 Julian K. Dixon participated in TECO’s summer camp in 2013.
 Although he enjoyed the Music, African Drum, and Art classes, the highlight of his summer was the production at the end of the program.
 He had several opportunities to showcase his acting skills, ultimately leading to him to be signed by the Campbell Talent Agency.
 It was an excellent experience that boosted his confidence and paved the way for many great things to come.
 Since that time, he has performed in productions at Concord Church and The Dallas Children’s Theater.
 One of his proudest moments was having landed the lead character in the winter and UIL plays at his school for three consecutive years where he led his team to 1st Place in several categories.
 In his Middle School Theater UIL competition, he was chosen to be the Assistant Director.
 Julian attends Booker T. Washington High School for the Performing and Visual Arts, and upon graduation, he plans to graduate from a Performing Arts College and move straight into Broadway and/or “The Big Screen.”

 Albert Wash II is a former summer camp student, TNT apprenticeship student and summer camp intern.
-He graduated from Triple A Academy in 2017 with a 3.2 GPA and received a $100K scholarship to Point Park University’s Conservatory for the Performing Arts in Pittsburg, PA.
-While in Dallas, Albert also performed with Alegre Ballet Folklorico and was on the praise team for Selah! at Friendship West Baptist Church.
-In the summer of 2016, he participated in the Mayor’s Fellow Internship program where he was employed at the Dallas Black Chamber of Commerce.
-In 2015, Albert had the good fortune of being selected to perform in a European tour with the Southwest Children’s Chorus.
-Memorable acting credits while at the BATC include Black Nativity by Langston Hughes, Phenom by Charlayne Woodard, The Clink by Steven Young, A Midsummer Night’s Dream by William Shakespeare and The Face of Emmett Till by Mamie Till-Mobley and David Barr III.
+He attends Point Park University’s Conservatory for the Performing Arts in Pittsburg where he is majoring in Theatre Performance and Practice.
+He is a former Dallas Mayor’s Intern Fellow and in 2015, Albert was selected to perform on a European tour with the Southwest Children’s Chorus.
+Memorable acting credits include Black Nativity by Langston Hughes, Phenom by Charlayne Woodard, The Clink by Steven Young, A Midsummer Night’s Dream by William Shakespeare and The Face of Emmett Till by Mamie Till-Mobley and David Barr III.

 Troy Danielle Prevost is a multi-genre vocalist/song-writer and student at the University of North Texas.
 At nine, she was a member of the Bishop Arts Theatre’s Summer Enrichment Camp and an intern in 2011.
 Trained with classical, popular, and jazz genres, Troy began her music training at three playing the piano.
 By eight, she began vocal training in jazz, later switching to classical and gospel.
 She continues to pursue music by participating in UNT’s Women’s Chorus and UNT’s MusiComedies.
 Troy is currently an undergraduate student with plans of pursuing a doctorates degree in order to one day be a professor.